SC-Networks/evalanche-soap-api-connector/docs/pool.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Moves an pool to a folder
+Move a pool to a folder

 ```